COVID-19 precautions in halls

-Under COVID-19 tiers 2, 3, and 4, it is against the law to socialise indoors with anyone who does not live with you.
+It is against the law to socialise indoors with anyone who does not live with you.
 We therefore cannot allow guests or visitors at this time.
 According to the government's "roadmap" out of lockdown, the earliest this could be reviewed is 17 May 2021.

-- You must not meet socially with anyone, in any indoor setting or most outdoor settings, unless they are a member of your household or support bubble.
+- Indoors: You must not meet socially with anyone in any indoor setting unless they are a member of your household or support bubble.

 In the intercollegiate halls, we have defined three types of household.